Belgian Air Force: Joint air policing

 On 4 March 2015, the Belgian and Dutch ministers of defence, along with the ambassador of Luxembourg to the Netherlands, signed an agreement on joint air policing.
-Starting mid-2017, the Belgian Air Component and the Royal Netherlands Air Force will take turns keeping two F-16s on quick reaction alert (QRA) defending the airspace of all three Benelux countries.
+Starting mid-2017, the Belgian Air Component and the Royal Netherlands Air and Space Force will take turns keeping two F-16s on quick reaction alert (QRA) defending the airspace of all three Benelux countries.
 The agreement could allow the Belgian minister of defence to order a Dutch aircraft to use lethal force over Belgian airspace, and vice versa.
 Luxembourg, while currently covered by Belgian QRA, does not allow the use of lethal force over its territory.

-Organization
+Organization 2025

-The organization of the aircomponent as of 2018.The airforce has about 6,500 total active personnel divided in 10 operational units and an headquarters.
-In the near future, an air-artillery unit with long range surface to air missiles is to be established.
+As of 2025, the Belgian Air Force has about 6,500 total active personnel divided in 10 operational units and an headquarters.
+In the near future, an air-artillery unit with long range surface to air missiles is to be re-established.